HarshitBhalani/helmet/README.md

 **⚡ Automated Safety Monitoring for a Safer Workplace ⚡**

+**🔒 PROTECTED BY COPYRIGHT LAW 🔒**

-Made with ❤️ for workplace safety
+Made with ❤️ for workplace safety by Harshit Bhalani

+**© 2025 All Rights Reserved**

 </div>

+---

+### 🚨 FINAL WARNING

+**This project is protected by copyright law.
+Any unauthorized copying, distribution, or use will result in immediate legal action.
+We actively monitor and track all repository activity.**